sammck-go/asynchelp/README.md

 complete when the first caller completes, and will complete with the same return code.

-Note that while onceAcivateCallback is running, shutdown is deferred.
+Note that while onceActivateCallback is running, shutdown is deferred.
 This prevents the object from being actively shut down while activation is in progress (though a shutdown can be scheduled).
 Because of this, onceActivateCallback *must not* wait for shutdown or call Close(), since a deadlock will result.

+if onceActivateCallback is nil, interface HandleOnceActivator on the object must be implemented and is used instead.

 The caller must not call this method with waitOnFail==true if shutdowns are deferred, unless these deferrals can be released before DoOnceActivate returns;